13 Tips to Support Your Socially Worried Child

 8. Teach your child effective strategies for dealing with feelings of social awkwardness.

-The general rule of thumb is to accept the nervousness that comes up as a part of normal life that affects most people, reassure yourself that you’re ok anyway, and focus on others rather than yourself.
+One very helpful approach to social anxiety is to accept it as a part of normal life that affects most people, reassure yourself that you’re ok anyway, and focus on others rather than yourself.
 For instance, remind your child that she doesn’t have to be interesting, just interested, and teach her to ask other kids questions and listen to their answers.
 Brainstorm with her how she might handle a situation that makes her nervous:

 “If you feel nervous at the party today, what could you do to make yourself more comfortable?
 Could you hang out with one of the kids you know from school?
 Could you offer to help serve the refreshments?
 What do you think you might talk with the other kids about?”